Three Men on a Horse: Musical adaptations

-The play was adapted twice as a Broadway musical twice, each time with a different title and each time unsuccessful.
+The play was adapted twice as a Broadway musical, each time with a different title and each time unsuccessfully.
 A musical adaptation titled Banjo Eyes, with music by Vernon Duke and lyrics by John La Touche, opened on Broadway at the Hollywood Theatre on December 25, 1941, and ran for 126 performances.
 The cast included Eddie Cantor, Virginia Mayo, Lionel Stander, and Jacqueline Susann.

 Starring George Gobel as Erwin and Sam Levene as Patsy, who was reprising the role of Patsy he had created twenty-five years earlier, the second musical adaptation was titled Let It Ride (1961), which boasted a score by legendary songwriting team of Jay Livingston and Ray Evans, best known for creating three Oscar-winning songs, Buttons and Bows, Mona Lisa and Que Sera, Sera and two other movie songs that were smash hits, Silver Bells and Tammy; on television, the team wrote the Bonanza and Mister Ed theme songs.
 Directed by Stanley Prager and choreographed by Onna White, the Broadway musical opened at the Eugene O'Neill Theatre on October 12, 1961 and closed December 9, 1961 after running for 68 performances and one preview.
 The musical co-starred Barbara Nichols as Mabel Paula Stewart as Audrey and Ted Thurston.